munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 - **Outputs:** The actual text, decisions, or structured responses.

 Capturing this metadata enables **reproducibility** of inference runs—helping data scientists analyze why an output differed, whether drift occurred, or if bias emerged.

-Storage approaches vary based on use case:

-- **Logs:** Lightweight, append-only for quick lookups.
-- **Databases:** Structured for long-term analysis and trace correlation.
-- **Streaming pipelines:** Event-based observability for near real-time analysis using Event Hub or Kafka.

 ## Key Metrics Categories